 Arguably the most loyal man in football, Hector has stuck by Cologne through thick and thin.
 He could have left the Cathedral City for Liverpool in summer 2018, but stuck around to successfully shepherd the Billy Goats out of the second tier and back into the Bundesliga.
 The 30-year-old Germany international, who these days tends to operate out of midfield rather than at left-back, has been full-time captain since July 2018 and has made over 250 appearances for the club.
 His lieutenants are Marco Höger and goalkeeper Timo Horn.

 Beginning their 10th season in the Bundesliga, Augsburg do so for the first time without club legend Daniel Baier following the expiration of his contract.
-It means Heiko Herrlich needs to appoint a new captain, with Alfred Finnbogason, Jeffrey Gouweleeuw and Rani Khedira all wearing the armband in his absence last year.
+It means Heiko Herrlich needed to appoint a new captain, with Jeffrey Gouweleeuw pipping Alfred Finnbogason and Rani Khedira, with all three having worn the armband last year.

 Heading into his 10th season at Arminia and his first ever in the Bundesliga, Klos will have the honour of leading his team out for the 2020/21 campaign - Bielefeld's first in the German top flight for 11 years.
 Klos, 32, has been with the club since 2011 and has scored goals for fun - 152 in 327 games all told.
 He found the net a league-high 21 times in his side's Bundesliga 2 title-winning season in 2019/20, with his eyes set on leading his team to safety in their return to the big time.